 No. This is a very common misconception that has zero evidence to support it.
-Many studies have, in fact, found no negative impact on skeletal growth or maturation.
-You would be surprised to hear that the forces put on the body during jumping and sprinting can be 3-4 times higher when compared to a child squatting with an external weight equivalent to their body weight.
+Many studies have found no negative impact on skeletal growth or maturation in youth athletes that train with weights, and in actuality: the forces put on the body during jumping and sprinting can be 3-4 times higher when compared to a child squatting with an external weight equivalent to their body weight.
 See this article for further information.

-HOW OLD DO YOUTH ATHLETES NEED TO BE TO JOIN THE ACADEMY?
+HOW OLD DO YOUTH ATHLETES NEED TO BE TO JOIN THE YOUTH ATHLETIC DEVELOPMENT ACADEMY?

 Research has shown that starting athletic development training during pre-adolescence results in a higher potential to achieve optimal motor capacity in adulthood and maximise neuromuscular performance.
 Our rule of thumb is this: if a child is old enough to play in structured sport classes, stay focused for a 30 minute session and follow instructions, they are old enough.